Gabriela-Patrichi/Java-Spring-Framework-and-JDBC-File-I.O--Flooring-Mastery/README.md

 # Java Essentials Mastery Project: Flooring Mastery

-The goal of this project is to create an application that can read and write flooring orders for Wiley Edge Corp:

 **Project Specifications:**

 - The program was planned using flowcharts to describe the individual steps the program must complete, including any loops and conditional outputs.